 WendyKay

 Anna - those shorts are really cute!
-I looked on your blog to see how you did the v slits, but I'm a little dense sometimes Smiler Could you do a step by step for dummies?
+I looked on your blog to see how you did the v slits, but I'm a little dense sometimes Could you do a step by step for dummies?
 I, too love working with plaids although they take a lot more time to cut out.
 I can remember in high school our home ec teacher would never let us buy plaids, so when I got a little older I jumped into the deep end & figured it out for myself.

 03 September 2016, 09:04 AM